 - End with a question if it makes sense, but don't force an off-topic one.
 For example, if you compliment someone, they'll be likely to respond with a "thank you."
 If you embrace the goal of simply getting a response, mission accomplished.

 - Before you send an email in the first place, consider picking up the phone instead.
 All of these approaches will work on the phone too.
 If you do send an email, use an email open alert system and call the prospect when they're reading your email.
 This will maximize your connect rate.

-I am not delusional enough to believe that salespeople will all of the sudden stop sending horribly self-centered, blast-you-with-my-value-prop, ask-me-to-marry-you-on-the-first-date prospecting emails.
-But in sharing these alternative approaches, I hope to get us that much closer to the end of this dangerous and ultimately ineffective practice.
+I am not delusional enough to believe that salespeople will all of a sudden stop sending horribly self-centered, blast-you-with-my-value-prop, ask-me-to-marry-you-on-the-first-date prospecting emails.
+But in sharing these alternative approaches, I hope to get us that much closer to the end of this dangerous and, ultimately, ineffective practice.